-If the coolant temperature rises to 120°C (248°F) or more, "HI" is displayed and starts blinking, the warning indicator/immobilizer indicator coolant temperature warning indicator also go on.
+If the coolant temperature rises to above 115°C (239°F), all segments go on, and the warning indicator and coolant temperature warning indicator go on.
+This warns the operator that the coolant temperature is high.
 Stop the engine and check the coolant level in the reserve tank after the engine cools down.
-If the amount of the coolant is insufficient.

-add coolant to the reserve tank.
+If the amount of the coolant is insufficient, add coolant to the reserve tank.
 If the coolant level is good, have the cooling system checked by an authorized Kawasaki dealer.